Amanda L Thompson, PhD

 Chief Pediatric Psychology & Director of Pediatric Programs

 Dr. Thompson currently serves as the Chief of Pediatric Psychology and Director of Pediatric Programs at Life with Cancer, where she continues her service to the cancer community.
-With her unique combination of clinical training, passion for pediatric psycho-oncology, and expertise in program development, Dr. Thompson is committed to enhancing the quality of psychosocial care for all children and families impacted by cancer, from the time of diagnosis and into survivorship or through end-of-life, bereavement, and beyond.
+With a passion for pediatric psycho-oncology, palliative and end-of-life care, and program development, Dr. Thompson is committed to enhancing the quality of care for all children and families impacted by cancer, from the time of diagnosis and into survivorship or through end-of-life, bereavement, and beyond.

 Top